 The primary reason why Sony phones failed was the market misrepresentation of their product.

-2. Industry shifts and economic downturn:
+2. Industry shifts and economic downturn

-For example, in 2003, mobile phone prices began to decline, but Sony Ericsson continued to produce expensive cell phones, resulting in lower-than-expected profits.
+For example: In 2003, mobile phone prices began to decline, but Sony Ericsson continued to produce expensive cell phones, resulting in lower-than-expected profits.
+Additionally, Sony Ericsson made significant investments without an in-depth knowledge of present market conditions.

-3. Misunderstanding R&D’s importance:
+3. Misjudging R&D’s importance

-Sony, at that time, also prioritized cost-cutting initiatives and job losses.
+Bad leadership can ruin even the best teams.
+Sony, at that time, prioritized cost-cutting initiatives and job losses.

 The company had 12,000 employees in June 2008, and after launching this cost-cutting initiative, it reduced its global workforce by approximately 5,000 people.